 Graduate student seminar prents a promising future for field research

 A major goal of the UC Natural Reserve System is to provide settings where graduate students, particularly those in field sciences, can train.
-If the range and quality of presentations at this year's Mathias Seminar are any indication, the future of field research at NRS sites is in good hands.
-Twenty-two graduate students from throughout the UC system - all recipients of the NRS's 2002-2003 Mildred E. Mathias Graduate Student Research Grants - gathered at the Bodega Marine Laboratory/Reserve on February 27-29, 2004 to discuss the research they've been conducting at NRS sites supported by Mathias student funding.
+If the range and quality of presentations at this year's Mathias Symposium are any indication, the future of field research at NRS sites is in good hands.
+Twenty-two graduate students from throughout the UC system—all recipients of the NRS's 2002-2003 Mildred E. Mathias Graduate Student Research Grants—gathered at the Bodega Marine Laboratory/Reserve on February 27-29, 2004 to discuss the research they've been conducting at NRS sites supported by Mathias Graduate Student Research Grant funding.

 - Click here to download a PDF of the Symposium program and abstracts